dotnet/templating/docs/Reference-for-template.json.md

 ### Symbols
 The symbols section defines variables and their values, the values may be the defined in terms of other symbols.
 When a defined symbol name is encountered anywhere in the template definition, it is replaced by the value defined in this configuration.
 The symbols configuration is a collection of key-value pairs.
 The keys are the symbol names, and the value contains key-value-pair configuration information on how to assign the symbol a value.
-There are the following symbol types:
+The supported symbol types are:
 - Parameter
 - Derived
 - Computed